 Environmental Justice and Social Equity Bay Plan Amendment

-On July 20, 2017, BCDC unanimously initiated a process to amend the San Francisco Bay Plan to address environmental justice and social equity issues that arise in the normal course of BCDC’s work.
+On July 20, 2017, BCDC unanimously initiated a process to amend the San Francisco Bay Plan to address environmental justice and social equity issues.
 This amendment process is now underway.
+A Staff Report with Preliminary Recommendations was released on May 31, 2019.
+It will be supported by a staff background report, Toward Equitable Shorelines: Environmental Justice and Social Equity at the San Francisco Bay, to be posted by Friday, June 7, 2019.

 - Fill for Resilience and Adaptation - Habitat Restoration and Protection